westzq1/westzq1.github.io/_posts/2019-02-04-Application Failover-1.md

 $ srvctl modify service -d orcl -s taf -e select
 </pre>

-FAN is only defined event, so, there are some mechism to send out the event of node down, database down, and etc.
+FAN is only a set of defined event, so, there are some mechanism to send out the event of node down, database down, and etc.

 Two method for this:
-1. AQ HA notfication, for OCI and ODP.NET unmanaged client before 12.1
+1. AQ HA notification, for OCI and ODP.NET unmanaged client before 12.1
 2. ONS(Oracle Notification Service), for JDBC, and OCI and ODP.NET after 12.1

-The followed graphic shows that the mechisms the different drivers use in 10,11,and 12.
+The followed graphic shows that the mechanisms the different drivers use in 10,11,and 12.
 <img class="alignnone size-full wp-image-187" src="/images/20190204.1.png" alt="Capture" width="591" height="280" /><br/>
 Fast Application Notification (FAN) Includes fanWatcher: A utility to subscribe to ONS and view FAN events<br/>
 https://www.oracle.com/technetwork/database/options/clustering/applicationcontinuity/learnmore/fastapplicationnotification12c-2538999.pdf